-General Objectives of teaching English
+1.6.2 General Objectives of Teaching English

-General objectives of teaching and learning the English language can be summarized as follows:
+The general objectives of teaching and learning the English language can be summarized as follows:

-i.
-Listening
+i.Listening

-- a. listen to English letters properly; - b. listen to words with meaning expressed by others; - c. give the response to the talk of the teacher; - d. recognize and tells the meaning of the words and sentences expressed by the teacher; - e. reproduce whatever he has listened from the teacher; and - f. organize the ideas listened to.
+- a. listen to English sounds properly; - b. listen to words with meaning expressed by others; - c. give the response to the talk of the teacher; - d. recognize and tell the meaning of the words and sentences expressed by the teacher; - e. reproduce whatever he has listened from the teacher; and - f. organize the ideas listened to.